 But like an old, dusty, antique African mask, or an upright piano covered in mail, he took the drums for granted through much of his school years.
 Thanks to the local black radio station (and an era that required black radio stations), he would come of age in a household that was full of song and dance.

 Following high school flirtations with b-boy culture and modern expressionist and abstract painting, he would return to the drums.
-With Max Roach and Mitch Mitchell in his ears he would grow embarrassed of drum machines and begin to study music with the earnest passion of those seeking identity and finding a filthy mirror.
+With Max Roach and Mitch Mitchell in his ears he would grow embarrassed of drum machines and begin to study music with the earnest passion of those seeking identity and finding a mirror with others’ finger prints all over it.
 The wax on wax off technique supplying both method and madness while working as a security guard at an art museum.

 Two things: upon his return he would curate a series for improvised music that he would call UNUM: for improvised music and performance and he would develop relationships with musicians who, like Nicole Mitchell and David Boykin, would prove a profound help to his personal freedom struggle.
 With multi-instrumentalist Milo Fine, bassist-composer Andrew Lafkas, guitarist Charles Gillet and reeds player Jaron Childs, Davu would become preoccupied with immediacy, listening…membrane, touch, reverberation & gesture.
 And, so, the years 2000-2004 were an utter betrayal to memory, but out of need…